I Tried Monin Toasted Coconut Syrup

 Less sharp sweetness

-It immediately reminded me more of a nut syrup than a tropical fruit syrup.
+It reminded me more of a nut syrup than a tropical fruit syrup, which immediately made it feel more coffee-friendly.

 How Toasted Coconut Syrup Tastes in Coffee